Strengthening Rural Communities – Rebuilding Regional Communities

 Every application needs to include an organisation that holds either an ABN or Incorporation Certificate.
 If your organisation doesn’t have that, FRRR may still fund the project but you need another organisation’s support, which we refer to as the ‘legal organisation’ (with your organisation being the delivery organisation).
 This situation often occurs when the organisation delivering the activity or project is a branch of an overarching organisation – such as a local CWA or YMCA branch.
 In this case, the CWA or YMCA would be the legal organisation.

 Even though your organisation may complete the application (and will be doing the work), it’s the ‘legal organisation’s’ legal and financial information that needs to be provided.
-They also need to provide a letter of support, confirming they are willing to play this role.
+They also need to provide a letter from the legal entity, confirming they are willing to play this role, with a template available here for your convenience.

 Why is this important?